PDLPorters/PDL-DSP-Windows/README.md

 - **N**

     number of points in window function (the same as the order of the filter).
-    As of 0.102, throws exception if the value for `N` is undefined.
+    As of 0.102, throws exception if the value for `N` is undefined or zero.

 - **periodic**